Stray Rounds

 "Stray Rounds" is the ninth episode of the second season of the HBO original series The Wire.
 The episode was written by David Simon from a story by David Simon & Ed Burns and was directed by Tim Van Patten.
-It originally aired on July 27, 2003.
+It originally aired on July 27, 2003, with nearly three million viewers.

 Plot

 The Sobotka detail is dismayed when they realize the smuggling ring has changed their operating procedures.
 Daniels assigns Herc and Carver to watch the warehouse as Bunk, Freamon, Prez, and Beadie man their remaining wiretaps.
-McNulty visits Terrence "Fitz" Fitzhugh, his FBI contact, and apologizes for his actions last time they met.
-Fitz agrees to look into Glekas but finds that his FBI file has been sealed by an Agent Koutris, who is working for the Greek and tips him off about the focus on Glekas.
+Valchek expresses his frustrations at a meeting with Rawls, Burrell, and Daniels that the investigation now involves more than his intended target of Frank Sobotka.
+Fitz agrees to look into Glekas but finds that his FBI file has been sealed by an Agent Koutris, who is working for the Greek and tips the Greek off about the focus on Glekas.
 Beadie sees a container go missing and Carver and Herc observe its arrival at the warehouse.
-Eton Ben-Eleazer, Vondas' lieutenant, orders one of his men to record the license plates of cars nearby.
 McNulty infiltrates the brothel under his assumed identity of the British john.
 McNulty engages two prostitutes as he calls for the rest of the team to intervene.
 When they arrive and arrest the patrons they find McNulty having sex with them.
 McNulty writes a statement which is witnessed by an aghast Pearlman.

 Vondas gently lets Nick know that his small orders of drugs do not require dealing with Eton and Vondas; the latter puts him in touch with White Mike to supply him with drugs and gives him a new list of clean containers to disappear.
 Vondas and Eton agree to get back to business importing drugs.
 During dinner, The Greek and his associates discuss the unreliability of their Colombian business partners.
 For revenge, The Greek leaks details of a huge Colombian cocaine shipment to Koutris, who makes the drug bust.
 Meanwhile, Bodie's crew is confronted by the competitors they previously chased off the corner.
 In the ensuing gunfight, a nine-year-old boy is killed by a stray bullet through his bedroom window.
-Rawls meets Major Howard "Bunny" Colvin and Lieutenant Dennis Mello at the scene of the shooting.
 Stringer is angry that the drug trade will be disrupted by the killing, and has Bodie and Shamrock dispose of the weapons.
 However, when they throw the bag of guns over the side of the Hanover Street Bridge, it lands on the deck of a passing barge and is turned over to the police.